julieboisard/Marine_gregarines_genomes/5.data/README.md

 # Data

-## List of NCBI Ids corresponding to our own preditec genes IDs
+## List of NCBI Ids corresponding to our own predicted genes IDs

 * genes Pg A NCBI